apache/arrow/docs/source/cpp/acero/developer_guide.rst

 that it has received all the data that it needs.
 However, because of parallelism, a node may still receive a few calls to ``InputReceived`` after it has stopped its input.

-If any external reosurces are used then cleanup should happen as part of this call.
+If any external resources are used then cleanup should happen as part of this call.

 Examples
 ^^^^^^^^